kdabwl/SmallObjects/README.md

 ### 7. the adaptive specialist and its carryall

-In the previous item (6. below) need arised for `private field`s which belong to subcontractors.
-In the `SmallObjects` system this rather little to do with inheritance, the specialists are trained in fields whose intersection (material type & form, tools, etc) is empty (that makes any pair of them specialists).<br>
+In the previous item (6. below) need arised for `private field`s which belong to _subcontractors_.
+In the `SmallObjects` system this has rather little to do with _inheritance_, the specialists are trained in fields whose intersection (material type & form, tools, etc) is mostly empty (that makes any pair of _subcontractors_ specialists).<br>
 The solution in `SmallObjects` is to maintain `private field`s after the last data item of the `variaPart`.
 And the `class header` bits have plenty of room ;-) to count for 0…15 `private field`s.<br>
 Each `private field` has a pair of `accessor`s which the _compiler_ knows are implemented for `self`.
-Now, to make the definition and use of skilled specialists and subcontractors not overly complicated, the respective implementation belong to a skill set (set of `methods`) which is determined by the presence and absence of `selector`s.
+Now, to make the definition and use of skilled specialists and subcontractors not overly complicated, the respective implementations belong to a skill set (of `methods`) which is determined by the presence and absence of `selector`s.
 Example: … `withSkill: #next thoughNot: #nextPut:` defines the skill set of `ReadWriteStream`s, and `withSkill: #nextPut:` defines the skill set for `ReadStream`s

 ### 6. subcontracting to specialists trained in other fields